Japan Sweats Through Hottest July On Record

 Heatwaves are becoming more intense and frequent the world over because of human-caused climate change, scientists say, and Japan is no exception.

-The average temperature in July was up a record 2.89° Celsius from the 1991-2020 average for the month, the Japan Meteorological Agency said on Friday.

-The average temperature in July was up a record 2.89° Celsius from the 1991-2020 average for the month, the Japan Meteorological Agency said on Friday.
+The average temperature in July was up a record 2.89C from the 1991-2020 average for the month, the Japan Meteorological Agency said on Friday.

 It was the third year in a row of record-breaking average temperatures for July, it said.